 1. Religion 200, Explaining Religion (ideally taken in the sophomore year).

-4. Four additional courses.
+4. Four elective courses.
 No more than one of the department’s 100-level course offerings may be counted to fulfill this requirement.
-The other courses must be at the 200-level or above, at least one of these being at either the 300 (excluding 360) or 400-level.
+The other courses must be at the 200-level or above.

 5. Religious Studies 360: Majors Seminar (ideally taken in the spring semester of the junior year).

-A minor consists of five courses in religious studies: Religion 200, two surveys of traditions drawn from different religious worlds (see #2, above), and two other courses of the student’s choice, only one of which may be a 100-level course.
+A minor consists of five courses in religious studies: Religion 100 or Religion 200, two surveys of traditions drawn from different religious worlds (see number 2, above), and two other courses of the student’s choice, only one of which may be a 100-level course.